V/H/S: Viral: "Vicious Circles" — Epilogue

-As dawn breaks, Kevin finally catches up to the truck, which sits inside an empty drainage basin he had been filming Iris near at the beginning of the film, body parts strewn on the ground around it.
+As dawn breaks, Kevin finally catches up to the truck, which sits inside the L.A.
+River, where he had been filming Iris near at the beginning of the film, body parts strewn on the ground around it.
 He rushes to the vehicle when he hears Iris' voice, but finds only a pair of disembodied hands duct taped to the steering wheel.
 When Kevin examines the back, he finds several televisions stacked atop each other and a laptop that is uploading the videos to social media.

 Iris appears on one of the screens and demands that Kevin upload his footage of the chase to broadcasters everywhere.
 He refuses and tries to explain that the videos are driving people all over the city insane, but when Iris begins to brutally mutilate herself, Kevin relents and pushes a button to upload the footage.
 With the deed done, Iris' image taunts and laughs at him as he exits the truck, discovering that Iris has actually been dead the entire time after finding her corpse slumped against the truck, a phone stuck in her mouth.

 Kevin retrieves the phone and finds that it is in selfie mode, mindlessly gazing at the screen as his nose starts to bleed.
 As Beethoven's Ninth Symphony's sounds, the closing shot of the film is a view of Los Angeles skyline with fires burning throughout the city, smoke billowing into the sky, lights flickering on and off, and news helicopters circling overhead, indicating that the uploaded videos have already driven thousands insane, thus fulfilling the grander threat introduced in the previous films, and the frame narrative finally ends as the whole city becomes haywire.